TASCer/website-checker/README.md

    a.
 CONTACT form has captcha, not ran on production.
 Hardcoded in TEST

 4. Visits HOA page to get the last date and time rental data was updated
-4. Visits BLOG site and counts blogs on first page
+4. Visits BLOG site and counts blogs on first page and latest blog title

 src folder contains: